johntc121/occu/README.md

 - Web App is built with Vue JS.
 - Uses Vuex for store/statemangement.
 - Uses Vue Persisted Storage to keep local storage of device.
+- Bootstrapvue and vanila CSS used for styling.

 ### Guide